It’s the holidays – I get it. You are busy. Things to do – places to go – people to see.

 The thought of that plan just makes my head want to explode.

-The relationship that you have with your bird is not something they can be turned off and on like a kitchen appliance.
+The relationship that you have with your bird is not something that can be turned off and on like a kitchen appliance.

 Your bird sees you as its flock and or its mate.
 It doesn’t know about holidays.
 It doesn’t know about your plans.
-It only knows that he or she loves you and is sad when you are not there.
+It only knows that he or she loves you and your company and is sad or afraid when you are not there.

 Here’s a simple solution for making an African grey parrot part of Christmas morning’s magic.
 Let’s turn those Christmas stockings into forging opportunities.